Alfresco/docs-alfresco/sap/5.0/config/advanced.md

         > **Note:** The changes reflects immediately.
 There is no restart of Content Services required.

 > **Note:** The job is always enabled (present as list value in this field) by default, once a new SAP Content Repository is created (see [1.
-Create SAP Content Repository]({% link sap/latest/config/index.md %}#basic-createsapcontentrepo)).
+Create SAP Content Repository]({% link sap/5.0/config/index.md %}#basic-createsapcontentrepo)).
 In contrast the CRON trigger bean in the `alfresco-global.properties` is always disabled by default.

 ##### Execution time - sapContentConnectorBarcode

-The execution time for the job is stored as a value for the following property of the related SAP System Configuration:
+The execution time for the job is stored as value for key

 ```text
 integrations.sap.system.1.jobs.sapContentConnectorBarcode.cronExpression = 0 0/1 * 1/1 * ? *
 ```

-This value is a CRON expression that provides the most flexible way of executing the job.
-By default, the job is triggered every full minute.
+of the related SAP System Configuration.
+TThe value is a CRON expression to provide the most flexible way of executing the job.
+As default value the job is triggered every full minute.

 ##### CRON trigger bean - sapContentConnectorBarcode